CodingItWrong/codingitwrong.com/_posts/2018-05-26-javascript-private-fields-and-object-oriented-design.md

 title: JavaScript Private Fields and Object-Oriented Design
 ---

-Babel beta 7.0.0-beta.49 has just been released, and with it [support for private fields](https://github.com/babel/babel/pull/7842).
-If you aren't familiar with the private fields proposal, check out [Alex Rauschmayer's overview of the private fields proposal](http://2ality.com/2017/07/class-fields.html).
+[Babel beta 7.0.0-beta.49](https://github.com/babel/babel/releases/tag/v7.0.0-beta.49) has just been released, and with it [support for private fields](https://github.com/babel/babel/pull/7842).
+If you aren't familiar with private fields/properties, check out [Alex Rauschmayer's overview of the private fields proposal](http://2ality.com/2017/07/class-fields.html).

 Having this feature available in Babel has gotten me thinking about how we can use private fields in our code and how they influence our designs.
 And I think the possibilities are pretty significant.
 To see why, let’s look at a scenario when we might want to refactor our code to private fields, and the impact it has.
 (Or you can just skip to the end for [the theory](#design-influences).)